 Kendall Larsen, the Company's Chairman of the Board of Directors, President and Chief Executive Officer, is married to the Company's Chief Administrative Officer, Kathleen Larsen.
-Mrs. Larsen is not an executive officer of the Company.
-In addition, Mrs. Larsen's sons, Dustan Sheehan and Joshua Sheehan, are employed by the Company as webmaster and operations manager, respectively.
+Kathleen Larsen is not an executive officer of the Company.
+In addition, Kathleen Larsen's sons, Dustan Sheehan and Joshua Sheehan, are employed by the Company as webmaster and operations manager, respectively.
 Neither Dustan Sheehan nor Joshua Sheehan are executive officers of the Company.
-Mrs. Larsen and each of Dustin and Joshua Sheehan are currently compensated at levels that the Company believes is comparable to other employees in similar positions of responsibility at comparable companies.
-During fiscal 2014, Mrs. Larsen received an aggregate of \$602,045 in the form of salary and bonus, \$229,400 in the form of option grants and \$205,328 in the form of stock awards.
-During fiscal year 2014, Dustan Sheehan received an aggregate of \$79,942 in the form of salary and bonus, \$57,350 in the form of option grants, and \$51,328 in the form of stock awards.
-During fiscal year 2014, Joshua Sheehan received an aggregate of \$78,010 in the form of salary and bonus, \$57,350 in the form of option grants and \$51,328 in the form of stock awards.
+Kathleen Larsen and each of Dustan and Joshua Sheehan are currently compensated at levels that the Company believes is comparable to other employees in similar positions of responsibility at comparable companies.
+During fiscal 2015, Kathleen Larsen received an aggregate of \$481,471 in the form of salary and bonus, \$80,000 in the form of option grants and \$72,132 in the form of stock awards.
+During fiscal year 2015, Dustan Sheehan received an aggregate of \$81,864 in the form of salary and bonus, \$20,000 in the form of option grants and \$18,032 in the form of stock awards.
+The foregoing compensation amounts reflect the aggregate grant date fair value of the stock options computed in accordance with FASB ASC Topic 718.

 Robert D. Short III, Ph.D., the Company's Chief Technical Officer and Chief Scientist, is the father-in-law of Corby Hoback, who is employed by the Company as a Senior Software Engineer.
-Mr. Hoback is not an executive officer of the Company.
-Mr. Hoback is currently compensated at a level that the Company believes is comparable to other employees in similar positions of responsibility at comparable companies.
-During fiscal 2014, Mr. Hoback received an aggregate of \$201,300 in the form of salary and bonus, \$143,375 in the form of option grants and \$128,328 in the form of stock awards.
+Corby Hoback is not an executive officer of the Company.
+Corby Hoback is currently compensated at a level that the Company believes is comparable to other employees in similar positions of responsibility at comparable companies.
+During fiscal 2015, Corby Hoback received an aggregate of \$187,110 in the form of salary and bonus, \$50,000 in the form of option grants and \$45,082 in the form of stock awards.